primriq/BigDataEngineering/HDFS_Practical_Assignment_1.md

 4. Confirm that no critical data was lost in the process.

 **Expected Outcome**
-Students can safely delete targeted data in HDFS and verify structural integrity afterward.
+Safely delete targeted data in HDFS and verify structural integrity afterward.

 **Deliverable**
 Screenshot of the HDFS directory structure after cleanup, noting which directory was deleted.